CZ-NIC/knot-resolver/README.md

 The Knot DNS Resolver is a minimalistic caching resolver implementation.
 The project provides both a resolver library and a small daemon.
 Modular architecture of the library keeps the core tiny and efficient, and provides a state-machine like API for extensions.
-There are three built-in modules: *iterator*, *cache* and *stats*, but each module can be flipped on and off.
+There are two built-in modules: *iterator* and *cache*, and each module can be flipped on and off.

 ### Try it out?